nongvantinh/design_patterns/README.md

 **_The Observer Pattern_** *defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.*

+When two objects are loosely coupled, they can interact, but have very little knowledge of each other:

+The only thing the subject knows about an observer is that it implements a certain interface.

+We can add new observers at any time.

+We never need to modify the subject to add new types of observers.

+We can reuse subjects or observers independently of each other.

+Changes to either the subject or an observer will not affect the other.

+**Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.**

 ```
 g++ -Wall -Wextra main.cpp 2.observer\2.weather_station_observer.cpp -I"D:\design_patterns" -I"D:\design_patterns\2.observer"
 ```